shakacode/react_on_rails/docs/tutorial.md

 gem install foreman             # download and install Foreman
 ```

 Then we need to create a fresh Rails application with webpacker react support as following.
-Be sure that

 First be sure to run `rails -v` and check you are using Rails 5.1.3 or above.
 If you are using an older version of Rails, you'll need to install webpacker with react per the instructions [here](https://github.com/rails/webpacker).